tombreit/django-dlcdb/README.md

 DLCDB supports:

 -   Python 3.9+
--   PostgreSQL and SQLite (with JSON1) as database backends
+-   any Django supported database backends, runs fine with Sqlite in production

 ## 🔓 License